no eye drops

-Mr. Weinstein brings 15 years of medical corporate leadership experience, with strong expertise in taking complex drug-device products from concept to market.
+Having over 25 years of medical industry experience with the most recent 15 years of which in corporate leadership, Mr. Weinstein has hands-on expertise in the business and with taking complex drug-device products from concept to market.
 He holds an MSc in Management from NYU, and a BSc in Emergency Medicine from Ben Gurion University, Israel.

 Mr. Hadas is a successful entrepreneur and inventor, with over 30 years’ experience in medical device research and development.
 He holds an MA in Industrial Design, Medical Devices from The Technion, Israel and an MSc in Electronic Engineering from Tel Aviv University, Israel.